Fabian-G/dotfiles/README.md

 * [Cmus playback notification](#playback-notification-with-album-art-in-cmus)

 ## Playback notification with album art in cmus
-*Note that if you don't like this scipt there is an abbundance of alternatives to this one [here](https://github.com/cmus/cmus/wiki/status-display-programs)*
+*Note that if you don't like this scipt there is an abundance of alternatives to this one [here](https://github.com/cmus/cmus/wiki/status-display-programs)*

 *commit: b4045f0*